amethyst/specs/book/src/08_parallel_join.md

 }
 ```

-There is always overhead in parallelization, so you should always carefully profile to see if there are benefits in the switch.
+> There is always overhead in parallelization, so you should carefully profile to see if there are benefits in the switch.
 If you have only few things to iterate over then sequential join is faster.

 The `par_join` method produces a type implementing rayon's [`ParallelIterator`][ra]
 trait which provides lots of helper methods to manipulate the iteration,